DaymudeLab/assembly-theory-JOSS/paper.md

 ![*Assembly Pathways for Anthracene*.
 Starting with bonds as building blocks (yellow), a joining operation yields progressively larger structures by combining any two compatible structures that have already been constructed (arrows).
 These intermediate structures must obey valence rules but otherwise do not have to be physically accessible or chemically synthesizable.
 There may be many assembly pathways from building blocks to a target structure&mdash;in this case, Anthracene (green)&mdash;but the length of any shortest such pathway (blue) is that structure's assembly index.\label{fig:assemblyindex}](figures/anthracene.pdf){ width=80% }

+# Statement of Need

-Despite these promising applications, computing MA efficiently remains a challenge.
+Despite AT's promising applications, computing MA efficiently remains a challenge.
 In general, exact MA calculation is an NP-hard problem `[@Kempes2024-assemblytheory]`; i.e., the necessary computing resources are likely to grow exponentially with the target structure's size.
 Previous software to compute assembly indices have been closed-source, platform-dependent, or written in languages rarely used by the broader scientific community.
 For example, the original software to compute a split-branch approximation of MA (an upper bound on the exact value) was written in C++ and depended on the MSVC compiler, making it difficult to deploy to non-Windows machines `[@Marshall2021-identifyingmolecules]`.